Ascension Macomb-Oakland Hospital Podiatric Medicine and Surgery Residency

 Thank you for our interest in the Ascension Macomb-Oakland Hospital Podiatric Medicine and Surgery Residency Program.
 Our program is approved by the Council on Podiatric Medical Education (CPME) and the Joint Residency Review Committee (JRRC).

 Program Director: Gene Caicco, DPM Program Coordinator: Stacy Cavender

 Training: Three-year program

-Residents rotate through nine area podiatric offices.
-The department has more than 20 full-time faculty who participate in resident education.
-Staff physician are diplomats of the American Board of Podiatric Surgery and Fellows of the American College of Foot and Ankle Surgeons.
+The department has more than 20 full-time faculty who participate in training and education of the residents.
+Staff physicians are diplomats of the American Board of Podiatric Surgery and Fellows of the American College of Foot and Ankle Surgeons.

-Residents in this approved PMS-36 month program will complete a three-year comprehensive training program, preparing them to diagnose and treat complex medical and surgical conditions of the foot and ankle.
+Residents in this CPME approved PMS-36 program will complete a three year comprehensive training preparing them to diagnose and treat complex medical and surgical conditions of the foot and ankle.
 Following completion of training, the resident is eligible to take examinations in Foot Surgery and Reconstructive Foot and Ankle Surgery by the American Board of Podiatric Surgery.

 To learn more about our program and what we can offer you as a resident of our program contact the Program Coordinator, Stacy Cavender, email@example.com